Year 3 / 4 Curriculum

 Our afternoons will allow for creative curriculum opportunities incorporating all aspects of our core

-The children will also all have a weekly PSHE, (Physical, Spiritual, Health and Emotional) and Physical Education lesson.
-We use ‘Jigsaw’ at JHN, an excellent whole school approach to teach the children about different life skills such as empathy and resilience and our PE HLTA has been trained to offer the children meaningful and bespoke sport and physical education.
+The children will also all have a weekly PSHE, (Physical, Spiritual, Health and Emotional) and P.E. lesson.
+We use ‘Jigsaw’ at JHN, an excellent whole school approach to teach the children about different life skills such as empathy and resilience and our PE specialist has been trained to offer the children meaningful and bespoke sport and physical education.

-In Year 3/4, we will continue to focus on Handwriting and further Spelling techniques using phonics and mnemonics in the afternoon.
+In Year Lower Key Stage 2, we will continue to focus on Handwriting and further Spelling techniques using phonics and mnemonics in the afternoon.
 We will also strive for the children to have daily opportunities to read books for enjoyment which helps enable their reading skills to develop throughout the year.

-Furthermore, we have created specific intervention programmes that run concurrently for identified children across the spectrum of learning, to maximise individual progression.
+Furthermore, we have created specific intervention programmes that run concurrently for identified children across the spectrum of learning, to maximise individual progression and provide each child with an opportunity to boost their confidence.

 Our teachers are dedicated to creating a safe, secure and enjoyable atmosphere and community within the individual classrooms, so time is also set aside for class discussions in circle time, assembly performances and team building games.